microsoft/pxt-ev3/libs/gyro-sensor/README.md

-# Gyroscope
+# Gyro Sensor

-The library to interact with the Gyroscope.
+The library to interact with the Gyro Sensor.